ortus-boxlang/boxlang-docs/boxlang-language/reference/built-in-functions/array/ArrayMerge.md

 This function creates a new array with data from the two passed arrays.

+To add all the data from one array into another without creating a new array see the built in function ArrayAppend(arr1, arr2, true).

 ## Method Signature

 ```
 ArrayMerge(array1=[array], array2=[array], leaveIndex=[boolean])
 ```

 ### Arguments

 | Argument | Type | Required | Description | Default |
 |----------|------|----------|-------------|---------|